-- an appropriate version of the GNU C compiler, - a version of the tar file-archiving program, - the GNU gzip and make utilities, and - a perl installation.
+- a version of the tar file-archiving program,

+- the GNU gzip and make utilities, and

+- a perl installation.

 Using Gasgano(included in the distribution) to launch pipeline recipes the CPL interfaces for Gasganomust be available.
-Building the CPL interfaces on a x86/x86\64 Linux system an installation of the Java Development Kit 6 (JDK 6) is required.
+Building the CPL interfaces on a x86/x86_64 Linux system an installation of the Java Development Kit 6 (JDK 6) is required.